Fuusio/Robopupu-Compiler/README.md

 <img src="https://github.com/Fuusio/Robopupu/blob/master/images/robopupu_header_image.png" alt="robopupu mascot"/>

-An Android library that provides a set annotation processors for generating code for the following Robopupu APIs:
+An Android library that provides a set of annotation processors used for generating code for the **Robopupu APIs**:

 * **Robopupu.MVP**: A Model-View-Presenter (MVP) API.
 * **Robopupu.Dependency**: A dependency injection/pulling API.
 * **Robopupu.FSM**: A simple library for implementing hierachical Finite State Machines that support most of the UML state diagram features, including: entry points, choice points, and history points.
 * **Robopupu.Plugin**: A plugin framework that supports dependency injection (DI) and allows decouples communication between components without requiring the components to explicitly register with one another.
 * **Robopupu.Feature**: A flow controller type of architectural design pattern for using components that encapsulate navigation and configuration logic for application features.
-* **Robopupu.Util**: A collection of utility classes.

-To minimize writing of boiler plate code, **Robopupu** utilises declarative annotations and annotation processors that generates code for using the libraries.
+Robopupu APIs are used for architecting and developing Android applications.
+To minimize writing of boiler plate code, Robopupu utilises declarative annotations and annotation processors that generates code for using the libraries.

 Check out the [Robopupu project website](http://robopupu.com/) for further information.